Moderately misaligned orbit of the warm sub-Saturn HD 332231 b

 {Instituto de Astrof\'isica de Andaluc\'ia (IAA-CSIC), Glorieta de la Astronom\'ia s/n, 18008 Granada, Spain \and Facultad de Ingenier\'ia y Ciencias, Universidad Adolfo Ib\'a\~nez, Av.\ Diagonal las Torres 2640, Pe\~nalol\'en, Santiago, Chile \and Millennium Institute for Astrophysics, Chile; \and Leiden Observatory, Leiden University, Postbus 9513, 2300 RA, Leiden, The Netherlands \and Hamburger Sternwarte, Universit\"at Hamburg, Gojenbergsweg 112, 21029 Hamburg, Germany \and Instituto de Astrofísica de Canarias (IAC), 38200 La Laguna, Tenerife, Spain \and Deptartamento de Astrofísica, Universidad de La Laguna (ULL), 38206 La Laguna, Tenerife, Spain \and Universitäts-Sternwarte, Ludwig-Maximilians-Universität München, Scheinerstrasse 1, 81679 München, Germany \and Exzellenzcluster Origins, Boltzmannstraße 2, 85748 Garching, Germany \and Landessternwarte, Zentrum für Astronomie der Universität Heidelberg, Königstuhl 12, 69117 Heidelberg, Germany \and Centro de Astrobiología (CSIC-INTA), ESAC, Camino bajo del castillo s/n, 28692 Villanueva de la Cañada, Madrid, Spain \and Institut für Astrophysik, Georg-August-Universität, FriedrichHund-Platz 1, 37077 Göttingen, Germany \and Institut de Ciències de l’Espai (ICE, CSIC), Campus UAB, C/Can Magrans s/n, 08193 Bellaterra, Spain \and Institut d’Estudis Espacials de Catalunya (IEEC), 08034 Barcelona, Spain }

-\abstract {Measurements of exoplanetary orbital obliquity angles, for different classes of planets, are an essential tool in testing various planet formation theories.
+\abstract {Measurements of exoplanetary orbital obliquity angles for different classes of planets are an essential tool in testing various planet formation theories.
 Measurements for those transiting planets on relatively large orbital periods ($P$\,$>$\,10\,d) present a rather difficult observational challenge.
-Here we present the obliquity measurement for the warm sub-Saturn planet HD\,332231\,b, discovered through TESS photometry of sectors 14 and 15.
-Through a joint analysis of previously obtained spectroscopic data and our newly obtained CARMENES transit observations, we estimate the spin-orbit misalignment angle, \textlambda, to be $-42.0^{+11.3}_{-10.6}$\,$\deg$, which challenges Laplacian ideals of planet formation.
-Through the addition of these new data points obtained with CARMENES, we also derive marginal improvements on other orbital and bulk parameters for the planet, as compared to previously published values.
-We show the robustness of the obliquity measurement through model comparison with an aligned orbit.
-Finally, we demonstrate the inability of the obtained data to probe any possible extended atmosphere of the planet, due to a lack of precision, and place the atmosphere in the context of a parameter detection space.}
+Here we present the obliquity measurement for the warm sub-Saturn planet HD\,332231\,b, which was discovered through Transiting Exoplanet Survey Satellite (TESS) photometry of sectors 14 and 15, on a relatively large orbital period (18.7\,d).
+Through a joint analysis of previously obtained spectroscopic data and our newly obtained CARMENES transit observations, we estimated the spin-orbit misalignment angle, \textlambda, to be $-42.0^{+11.3}_{-10.6}$\,$\deg$, which challenges Laplacian ideals of planet formation.
+Through the addition of these new radial velocity (RV) data points obtained with CARMENES, we also derived marginal improvements on other orbital and bulk parameters for the planet, as compared to previously published values.
+We showed the robustness of the obliquity measurement through model comparison with an aligned orbit.
+Finally, we demonstrated the inability of the obtained data to probe any possible extended atmosphere of the planet, due to a lack of precision, and place the atmosphere in the context of a parameter detection space.}

 \keywords{ planetary systems -- planets and satellites: individual: HD\,332231\,b -- planets and satellites: atmospheres -- methods: observational -- techniques: spectroscopic -- techniques: radial velocities }